JoanChirinos/YoRPG_RPGers/README.md

 ### **Ninja**
 Ninjas will attack you when you least expect it!
-They do 2.5x the normal damage, but are slightly less elusive than other monsters.
+They do 2.5x the normal damage, but are more elusive than other monsters so they have more defense, but lack the ability to excel in prolonged fights due to their low HP.

 ### **Lich**
 Liches are scary monster that use magic spells to deal a decent amount of damage!
-They deal 2.25x the normal monster damage
+They deal 2.25x the normal monster damage and have defensive spells that make them harder to damage, but lack the HP for close combat.

 ### **Dragon**
 Dragons are HUGE monsters that have 500 hp!
-They take a while to kill, but do an average amount of damage
+They take a while to kill, but do an average amount of damage and have hard scales that make them hard to attack.